NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - If the distribution system is Standard, the length of the piping.
 If not provided, the OS-HPXML default (see `Standard <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#standard>`_) is used.
    * - ``hot_water_distribution_recirc_control_type``
      -
-     - "no control", "timer", "temperature", "presence sensor demand control", "manual demand control", "auto"
+     - "auto", "no control", "timer", "temperature", "presence sensor demand control", "manual demand control"
      - If the distribution system is Recirculation, the type of hot water recirculation control, if any.
    * - ``hot_water_distribution_recirc_piping_length``
      - ft